icgc-argo/argo-docs/docs/submission/validating-molecular-data.md

 }>
 <TabItem value="client">

-A required pre-requisite is to have the [`samtools`](http://www.htslib.org/) package installed, which is used to retrieve BAM header information.
+A pre-requisite is to have the [`samtools`](http://www.htslib.org/) package installed, which is used to retrieve BAM header information.
 To read JSON/JSONL outputs in a friendly manner, we also suggest installing the `jq` package.

 ```bash
 sudo apt install samtools